mcdemarco/cardpen/doc/howto.md

 and remove any headers/footers that the browser might add.
 Some browsers will not detect your choice of landscape or portrait for your page layout, so you may need to set that manually in the print dialog before printing.
+You may also need to turn background images on in your browser's print settings if you have them on your cards.

 #### Cut Lines